 Here are a few practical suggestions on how to work with acrylic paints & explore.
 Each task is brief and will help you feel more competent and confident as you advance:

-Exercise #1: Sample all of your acrylic paint colours on a canvas, to obtain a sense of their opacity levels, drying times, and application characteristics.
+Sample all of your acrylic paint colours on a canvas to understand their opacity levels, drying times, and application characteristics.

 You should conceive your artwork before placing the brush on paper.
-This may be just having an idea of what you wish to paint in your brain, or it can need spending the time to lightly sketch out the picture with a pencil or piece of charcoal.
+This may be just having an idea of what you wish to paint in your brain, or it can take time to lightly sketch out the picture with a pencil or piece of charcoal.

 If you're a "truly representative" artist (i.e., a flower should look like a flower), you might produce a sketch and a below that help with the arrangement of the paint.
 "Put another way, 'Plein air' drawing is painting straight from experience, freehand, and so as you perceive it."

-If you want to sketch first, many painters use digital tools to do so to model out their ideas and experiment with different colour schemes before really beginning the paint.
+If you want to sketch first, many painters use digital tools to model their ideas and experiment with different colour schemes before really beginning the painting.
 Some people may not benefit from this method, but if you believe it would be helpful, go for it.

 It would help to start creating your first acrylic painting to finish the process.
-We advise keeping to just a few colours if you're still unsure about jumping in; if you're feeling brave, go ahead and use as many hues as you like.
+We advise keeping to just a few colours if you still need to decide about jumping in; if you're feeling brave, go ahead and use as many hues as you like.